 Provided by Daniel Burch

-School nurses will gather for a candlelight vigil this Thursday evening to mourn 12-year-old Laporshia Massey, a sixth-grader who died after falling sick at a Philadelphia public school where no nurse was on duty.
-Laporshia's father and others ask if budget cuts that have sharply reduced staff might have played a role.
+School nurses are organizing a candlelight vigil this Thursday evening to mourn 12-year-old Laporshia Massey, a sixth-grader who died after falling sick at a Philadelphia public school where no nurse was on duty.
+Laporshia’s father and others ask if budget cuts that have sharply reduced staff might have played a role.

-"We nurses are organizing this gathering because we want to express our sadness and support to the family of Laporshia Massey," according to a message from Eileen Duffey, a school nurse and outspoken opponent of staffing cuts.
-"Every child deserves better than this."
+“We want to express our sadness and support to the family of Laporshia Massey,” according to a message from Eileen Duffey, a school nurse and outspoken opponent of staffing cuts.
+“Every child deserves better than this.”

-The vigil will begin at 6:15 p.m. in front of School District of Philadelphia headquarters at 440 North Broad Street.
+The vigil will begin at 6:15 p.m. in front of School District of Philadelphia headquarters at 440 N. Broad St.

 There are unanswered questions: It is unknown precisely what the school knew about Laporshia’s asthma condition, what symptoms she exhibited at school, and what time she arrived at the hospital that day.
 It is also unclear whether her life could have been saved if a nurse were on duty that day.